insfsilva/lossy_counting/README.md

 # lossy_counting
-Implementation of the lossy-counting algorithm Implementation of the lossy counting algorithm for purposes of the Data Stream class on FCUP at University of Porto
+Implementation of the lossy counting algorithm for purposes of Data Stream course at University of Porto

+How to work with the implementation
+The whole algorithm is implemented in the single python file lossy_counting.py.
+The example of use of the LossyCounting class can be seen in the demo.py file General use of the implementation:

+create LossyCounting class with parameters: minSupport - minimal support of all items in the results error - maximal error in the results process stream by calling LossyCounting().processNextElement(element) get results by calling the method LossyCounting().getFrequentItems() Run example to run the included demos extract the zip file enter the lossy-counting folder to run the example you have to have install python3 on your machine then simply run python3 main.py
+Included demos:
+pareto distribuition demo - with samples drawn from the pareto distribution web data demo - with samples from logs of anonymous users of www.microsoft.com paradise demo - with word frequencies from the third and final part of Dante's Divine Comedy